 #3 Landscape in the Olympus Mountains

-The area around Mount Olympus was declared a Greece’s first national park explained.
+The area around Mount Olympus was designated as Greece’s first national park.
 Anyone who has ever been there is not surprised, because the mountain region captivates with a uniquely beautiful and diverse landscape.

-The entire area is designated as a UNESCO Biosphere Reserve and is home to chamois, marmots, foxes and deer, as well as wild boars and rare wild cats.
+The entire area is designated as a UNESCO Biosphere Reserve and is home to chamois, marmots, foxes, and deer, as well as wild boars and rare wild cats.
 Until 2008, there were even bears in this area.
-It is the originality that makes you feel at home in the region around the Olympus National Park mesmerized.
+It is the unspoiled nature that makes you feel at home in the region around Olympus National Park.

-The untouched nature, far away from human intervention, captivates with dreamlike backdrops of picturesque waterfalls, unbridled streams but also romantic streams that meander their way over barren, alpine terrain and through lush, moss-green valleys.
+The untouched nature, far from human interference, captivates with dreamlike backdrops of picturesque waterfalls, untamed streams, and romantic brooks that meander across barren alpine terrain and through lush, moss-green valleys.

-It is the wild beauty that enchants its visitors with menacing snowfields, fallen trees and dilapidated paths.
-A place of longing for every nature lover.
-Unagitated and powerful at the same time.
+It is the wild beauty that enchants its visitors with menacing snowfields, fallen trees, and dilapidated paths.
+A place of longing for every nature lover—serene yet powerful at the same time.

 Specialties from the Olympus Mountains

 In addition to many herbs and local berries, strawberry trees also grow in the region.
-They are one of the foundations of the tsipouro, a pomace brandy and a special feature of Macedonian cuisine.
-The clear schnapps is found everywhere, in a very special way, in the Tsipouradika around Mount Olympus Served.
+They are one of the key ingredients of tsipouro, a pomace brandy and a hallmark of Macedonian cuisine.
+This clear schnapps is served everywhere, in a very special way, in the tsipouradika around Mount Olympus.

-In the traditional taverns (Tsipouradika or Ouzerí) you do not order food as a guest, but a round of Tsipouro and with every schnapps you order, you will be served a Greek delicacy, called Mezede.
-You can still find the tsipouradika primarily in the beautiful port city of Volos below the Pelions.
+In the traditional taverns (Tsipouradika or Ouzerí), as a guest, you don’t order food, but a round of tsipouro, and with every shot of schnapps you order, you’ll be served a Greek delicacy called mezede.
+You can still find tsipouradika primarily in the beautiful port city of Volos, below Mount Pelion.

-💡 Olymp Travel Guide: The comprehensive travel guide Northern and Central Greece from Michael Müller Verlag contains an informative chapter about the Olympus Mountains and about the ascent to the highest mountain.
+💡 Olymp Travel Guide: The comprehensive travel guide Northern and Central Greece from Bradt Guide contains an informative chapter about the Olympus Mountains and the ascent to the highest peak.
 Order on Amazon: Travel Guide Northern and Central Greece*

 #4 Mountain huts in the Olympus massif